sergueik/selenium_java/swd_recorder/README.md

 ### Operation
-SWET and SWD inject certain Javascript code `ElementSearch.js` into the page, and waits polling for the speficic `document.swdpr_command` object to appear on that page.
-This object is created  by the `ElementSearch.js` when user selects the specific element on the page he is interested to access in the test script, and confirms the selection by entering the name of the element and clicking.
+Both __SWD__ and __SWET__ inject certain Javascript code `ElementSearch.js` into the page, that the user can interct with with the mouse right-click.
+After injecting the script the IDE waits polling for the speficic `document.swdpr_command` object to be present on that page.
+This object is created  by the `ElementSearch.js` when user selects the specific element on the page he is interested to access in the test script, and confirms the selection by entering the name of the element and clicking the 'Add Element' button.
-The `document.swdpr_command` object contains certain properties of the selected element:
+The `document.swdpr_command` object will contain certain properties of the selected element:

 * Absolute XPath, that looks like `/html/body/*[@id = "www-wikipedia-org"]/div[1]/div[1]/img[1]`
 * Attribute-extended XPath that looks like `//a[@href="/script/answers"]/img[@src="question.png"]`